 As a beginner, you must figure out your skating style and purchase a pair of boots accordingly that is most appropriate for your particular style.
 For example, skates with speed style wheels, low ankle support, and wheel spin bearings are best for speed skating or jam skating.
 However, it is advisable to opt for high-top boots for recreational skating as they offer better support to your foot and ankle.

-Again, if you intend to perform tricks, you should look for a pair of skates that are comfy, provide ample support, and help you maintain the right balance and achieve better speed.
+Again, if you intend to perform tricks, you should look for a pair of the best aggressive inline skates that are comfy, provide ample support, and help you maintain the right balance and achieve better speed.
 In a nutshell, your pair of boots must match your ability as well as the style of skating you perform.

 - Consider the price and quality.
 The next big thing on your checklist while purchasing a pair of rollerblades to perform tricks must be the quality and price.
 As a beginner, you may not want to spend much on your skates and may look for a low-priced unit.
 But a cheaper unit means you will have to compromise on quality.
 This is a common biggest mistake made by most beginners.